geoserver/geoserver/doc/en/user/source/rest/examples/curl.rst

 ====

 The examples in this section use `cURL <http://curl.haxx.se/>`_, a command line tool for executing HTTP requests and transferring files, to generate requests to GeoServer’s REST interface.
 Although the examples are based on cURL, they could be adapted for any HTTP-capable tool or library.
+Please be aware, that cURL acts not entirely the same as a web-browser.
+In contrast to Mozilla Firefox or Google Chrome cURL will not escape special characters in your request-string automatically.
+To make sure, that your requests can be processed correctly, make sure, that characters like paranthesis, commas and the like are escaped before sending them via cURL.
+If you use libcurl in PHP 5.5 or newer you can prepare the url-string using the function curl_escape.
+In older versions of PHP hmlspecialchars should do the job also.

 .. todo::